 A.: First, I appreciate that you used the word "appropriate."
 All style and image should be appropriate to the situation, the people present and the work you'll be performing.
 There is no one-size-fits-all "uniform" for the professional environment.

 Since I am a personal branding specialist, I focus my clients on how they want people to perceive them and the reputation they desire to earn.
 Your personal brand comes to life in how you consistently behave, promote yourself and present yourself (image) to others.
 In all of my writing and speaking, I share many of the ways you can uncover your personal brand assets, create a strategy for promoting and positioning yourself, and ways to be intentional in how you show up (image, body language, tonality, etc.)

 Image and style are ways we package ourselves to attract other people.
-When our image is appropriate, we are able to build relationships and can advance towards our goals.
-When our image is inconsistent with our values, or is inappropriate to the situation, we can repel people who hold value to us.
+When our image is appropriate, we build relationships and can advance toward our goals.
+When our image is inconsistent with our values or is inappropriate to the situation, we can repel people who hold value to us.